There are a few simple procedures to follow that will help to protect your assets on and off-site. Assets or property could include:

 Computer equipment and mobile phones

 If a computer, laptop or tablet is lost or stolen, often the loss of information and data can be more a serious issue than the cost of a replacement.
 This will particularly be the case if personal information is held on the computer.
 It could damage your reputation, affect your business' ability to operate, put individuals at risk and result in a substantial fine.
-A way to addess this issue would be to use cloud computing.
-This lets you store information and use hardware and software remotely over the internet.
+Read PSNI guidance on what you can do to protect computers in your business.

 Protecting business data